Organic farmers see increased demand during COVID-19 pandemic

 “The demand for organic and local and health-based food has certainly increased because of COVID,” said Claire Strader, organic vegetable educator for Dane County Extension and the FairShare CSA Coalition.

+As part of a CSA, shorthand for community-supported agriculture, members purchase a “share,” which gets them a box filled with a variety of locally grown produce on an often weekly basis.

-A member survey conducted this year by FairShare CSA Coalition found that 95% of FairShare farms sold out of Community Supported Agriculture shares in 2020, compared with only about half of farms in 2019.
-A total of 36 farms — almost all of which are located in Wisconsin — responded to FairShare's 2020 survey, compared with 23 farms in the previous year.
+A member survey conducted this year by FairShare CSA Coalition found that 95% of FairShare farms sold out of CSA shares in 2020, compared with only about half of farms in 2019.
+A total of 36 farms — almost all of which are located in Wisconsin — responded to FairShare’s 2020 survey, compared with 23 farms in the previous year.

 “That is a huge increase in the number of CSA shares that were sold out,” Strader said.
 “This very local data does track on to these national trends that we’re hearing about.”

-A performance report released in October by Organic Produce Network and Category Partners found that total organic produce sales and volume saw continued double digit growth in the third quarter of 2020, with July-September sales growing 16% and volume up 15% compared with the same period in 2019.
+A performance report released in October by Organic Produce Network and Category Partners found that total organic produce sales and volume saw continued double-digit growth in the third quarter, with July-September sales growing 16% and volume up 15% compared with the same period in 2019.

 “Once again, sales of organic fresh produce show no signs of slowing and continue to be a major growth opportunity for retailers across the country,” Matt Seeley, CEO of Organic Produce Network, said in a statement.
 “As consumers continue to shift from conventional to organic produce, substitution is driving incremental dollars.”